Hackaton-O-G-CAN/Hackaton_2020/README.md

 Javascript
 CSS
 Web Browser
+Activate Jupyter extensions
+Qgrid in python terminal
-Check requirements.txt file to check the required Python libraries and modules.
+Check requirements.txt file to check more required Python libraries and modules.
 ```
 How to run the code?
 Open a terminal in the same directory where the `main.py` file is located and run the following command in your terminal,